joaqsala/Professional-README-Generator/README.md

 Video walk through: https://watch.screencastify.com/v/tPqJRD0yyZWqv4zGoSdL

 This application is great for those looking for a quick and easy way to make a professional-looking README file.
-Using the comman line interface, a series of questions will appear - one after another.
+Using the command line interface, a series of questions will appear - one after another.
 The answers will be saved and used to populate your README.md file.

 ## License